survivejs/react-book/manuscript/05_react_and_flux.md

 ### Defining CRUD API for Notes

-Next we'll need to define a basic API for operating over the Note data.
+Next, we'll need to define a basic API for operating over the Note data.
 To keep this simple, we can CRUD (Create, Read, Update, Delete) it.
 Given Read is implicit, we won't be needing that.
 We can model the rest as actions, though.
 Alt provides a shorthand known as `generateActions`.
 We can use it like this:

 **app/actions/NoteActions.js**